[NIKON D5, 70.0-200.0 mm f/2.8, Mode = Aperture Priority, ISO 4500, 1/250, ƒ/3.2, (35mm = 200)]

 What are you doing right now with your business in terms of communications?

 He was a keynote speaker who talked about how he was admitted to the hospital for heart issues.
-He had filled his “To Do List” with everyone, but him.
-Even during a crisis you still must take care of yourself.
+He had filled his “To Do List” with everyone but him.
+Even during a crisis, you still must take care of yourself.

 “Nature has not intended mankind to work from eight in the morning until midnight without that refreshment of blessed oblivion which, even if it only lasts twenty minutes, is sufficient to renew all the vital forces.”~ Winston Churchill

 Churchill’s afternoon nap was a non-negotiable part of his relaxed approach to his daily routine.
 Churchill would start his day at 8 am by eating breakfast, answering letters, and dictating to his secretaries, all of which was conducted while still in bed.
-This bout of work was followed by a bath, a long lunch, and plenty of sipping on watered-down whisky.
-After lunch it was time to paint or play cards with his wife, Clementine.
+This work bout was followed by a bath, a long lunch, and plenty of sipping on watered-down whisky.
+After lunch, it was time to paint or play cards with his wife, Clementine.
 Then it was nap time.
 Churchill would take off his clothes and climb into bed for up to two hours of solid napping.
-At 6:30 he would rise, take another bath, and enjoy a long dinner.
+At 6:30, he would rise, take another bath, and enjoy a long dinner.
 He finally got down to business at 11 pm and would work for several hours before going to bed and repeating the cycle over again.

 Relationships are Important

 Strong relationships are essential to your happiness and healthy life.
 People with good friendships handle stress much better; a good friend can help you in difficult times.
 People with a supportive partner recover better from heart attacks and other illnesses.

 People can energize us, elevate our mood, encourage activity, boost the immune system, and increase longevity.
 Our physical and mental health are intertwined–when one goes down, it affects the other.
 The more stressed we are, the more our immune system is depressed, and the more likely we will get illnesses and diseases.